-Migrate content to a Team Drive
+Migrate content to a shared drive

 Note: In all cases, users need Contributor, Content manager, or Manager access in the destination drive to move files or folders.